What to Expect from Advising

 Advising Throughout Your Academic Career

 All students are welcome (and encouraged) to access advising services throughout their time at Fisher.
-The CCAP staff are here to help you achieve your personal academic goals.
 Advising services may take many forms at Fisher, depending on your degree progress and academic path.

-• First-year students are assigned a freshman advisor to assist with course selection, identifying academic resources, and declaring a major.
+• First-year students are assigned a first-year student advisor to assist with course selection, identifying academic resources, and declaring a major.

 • Sophomore, junior, and senior students who have selected a major are assigned a faculty advisor from their program’s department.

-• Students who have not chosen a major will be assigned a CCAP advisor.
+• Students who have not chosen a major are assigned to an academic counselor in Academic Advising.

 What You Can Do

-• Consult regularly with your faculty advisor to monitor your progress toward graduation or discuss general issues.
+• Consult regularly with your advisor to monitor your progress toward graduation or discuss general issues.